basblsolver/BASBLib/README.md

 # A Library of Nonconvex Bilevel Test Problems

+While the literature on the application of bilevel programming problems is extensive and diverse, there have been limited efforts in establishing a systematic test library for the evaluation of the bilevel algorithms and their implementations.
+Thus, the goal of this section is to present an actively growing collection of bilevel test problems gathered from the various sources devoted to the bilevel programming.

+## Classification of the BPP problems

+Since bilevel programming involves two optimization problems (the outer and the inner) the proposed classification is based on the nature of these problems.
+At the moment, in our classification we distinguish the following classes (types) of bilevel programming problems:
+ - **linear outer-linear inner** bilevel optimization problems (LP-LP)
+ - **linear outer-quadratic inner** bilevel optimization problems (LP-QP)
+ - **quadratic outer-quadratic inner** bilevel optimization problems (QP-QP)
+ - **linear outer-nonlinear inner** bilevel optimization problems (LP-NLP)
+ - **nonlinear outer-nonlinear inner** bilevel optimization problems (NLP-NLP)

-This repository provides:
+This library (repository) provides:
-* Description of all bilevel problems in `AMPL` format, compatible with the [`BASBL`](http://basblsolver.github.io/home/) solver.
+* Description of bilevel problems in `AMPL` format, compatible with the [`BASBL`](http://basblsolver.github.io/home/) solver.

 For more details on these problems see [wiki-page](https://github.com/basblsolver/test-problems/wiki).